ja-cob-s/catalog/README.md

 * The **Category** table lists each category and its authorized user.
 * The **Item** table lists each item with its own category and authorized user.

+### Update
+Instead of following the instructions below to run the web application on your localhost, you can now simply view a live version at https://shybull.net

 ### Requirements
 * [Python 3](https://www.python.org/)
 * [Vagrant](https://www.vagrantup.com/)